 - Magic –Screen magnification for a PC

 - Descriptive Video Services (DVS)-Built in on many movies now; if using an Apple T.V., make sure to turn on the descriptive audio service in your settings under accessibility and any Netflix or movies from iTunes videos with a DVS track will automatically play the track.
 Check out this list from the American Council for the Blind for a list of movies with descriptive video service

 - Seedlings Braille Books

 - National Braille Press

 - American Foundation for the Blind

-- Disney Now App-very accessible with voice over and allows you to check wait times on lines, read menus, get Fast Passes, and more when you visit Walt Disney World.
+- My Disney Experience App-Very accessible with voice over and allows you to check wait times on lines, read menus, get Fast Passes, and more when you visit Walt Disney World.
 Check out my posts on traveling to Disney World here.

 - Sensational Blackboard -See my post on helping your children with homework here